swiftdemand/swiftprotocol/README.md

 # Swift Protocol White Paper

-The Swift Protocol is a DAO based protocol that implements the concept of Universal Basic Income (UBI)
+The Swift Protocol is a DAO-based protocol that implements the concept of Universal Basic Income (UBI)

 **https://www.swiftdemand.com/**

 ## Abstract
 The Swift Protocol is an implementation of a Decentralized Autonomous Organization (DAO) that provides Universal Basic Income.
-The Swift currency is desgined to be used a transactional currency and has been designed with low transaction latency, ability to scale to thousands of transactions per second, low transaction fees, and dispute resolution for transaction.
+The Swift currency is designed to be used as a transactional currency.
+It has been designed for low transaction latency[§](#transaction-latency), the ability to scale to thousands of transactions per second[§](#transactions-per-second), low transaction fees[§](#low-transaction-fees), and dispute resolution for transactions[§](#buyer--seller-protections).
 Income is distributed on a daily basis to all participants and represents the concept of UBI.
 This paper is written to give a clear understanding of how the Swift Protocol works while remaining simple to read.

 - [Introduction](#introduction)
 - [Account Types](#account-types)